Science-Based Target Initiative and Riverse carbon credit eligibility

 The SBTi Net Zero Standard has been developed through a transparent process, include the support of the best climate, academic and industrial expertises.

-What are SBTi Net Zero Standard eligibility criterias?
+What are SBTi Net Zero Standard eligibility criteria?

 GHG Coverage must cover all relevant GHGs as required per the GHG Protocol (C2).